DevOpsPlayground/Docker-Podman/lab_1/README.md

 ```
 podman run -itd -p 8080:80 --name webapp webapp:1.0
 ```
-**Note** While we can use the same port on the container as they do not know about each other, we need to bind them to a different port on the host.
+**Note** While we can use the same port on the container as they do not know about each other but we need to bind them to a different port on the host.

 Once you started the containers - have a look on what we created!